What is String index() Method?

 IV.
 Tokenization

-In natural language processing, it’s used for breaking text into tokens or words by locating spaces or punctuation marks.
+In natural language processing, its used for breaking text into tokens or words by locating spaces or punctuation marks.

 Security implications for index()